lidiafgarces/jackbot-pipeline-dropbox/README.md

 3. Launch the app via `foreman start` or deploy to Heroku.

 You can also just set the required environment variables (using `.env_sample` as a guide) and run the app directly with `python app.py`.

+Take into account that Dropbox's webhooks can't communicate with 'localhost'.

 ## Deploy on Heroku